 We have presented four models of increasing complexity, which describe the current data with similar quality but represent different dynamical pictures.
 We have shown how to extract the elastic $\jpsi\,p$ amplitude from our models while respecting $S$-matrix constraints.
 Our analysis indicates that present statistics do not exclude severe violations of factorization and of the Vector Meson Dominance which are usually assumed in the literature.
 This may affect the extraction of the elastic scattering length, total charmonium-nucleon cross section, and proton structure observables, as well as pentaquark searches.

 It is thus crucially important to constrain model parameters with further measurements in order to disentangle the possible physics scenarios and their implications.
-In addition to higher statistics, especially to resolve the lineshape around the $9\,\gev$ dip, the measurement of open charm photoproduction is needed to assess the role of coupled channels.
+In addition to higher statistics, especially to resolve the lineshape around the $9\,\gev$ dip, the measurement of open-charm photoproduction is needed to assess the role of coupled channels.
 A simultaneous analysis of the $\gamma p \to \jpsi\,p, \bar{D}^{(*)}\Lambda_c$ cross sections would provide a stringent constraint on coupled channel dynamics.
-Based on the best fit parameters extracted here, we expect a large open charm cross section $\gtrsim 10\nb$.
+Based on the best fit parameters extracted here, we expect a large open-charm cross section $\gtrsim 10\nb$.
 Furthermore, studies of photoproduction off nuclear targets may give further constraints on the total \jpsi-nucleon cross section~\cite{HallC:2006}.

 Polarization observables were previously proposed as an alternative means to search for pentaquarks~\cite{Winney:2019edt}.
 This takes advantage of photoproduction facilities' unique capabilities for polarized beam-target setups in accessing helicity dependence.
 Measuring the $\jpsi$ spin density matrix or spin asymmetries would give access to helicity couplings and may help further separate the mechanisms at play.
-Although not considered here, the formalism of \cref{S:formalism} is readily extendable to allow an analysis which includes spin degrees of freedom when such data become available.
-Our framework can also be applied to the analysis of other vector mesons, such as the analysis of $\Upsilon$ photoproduction data when it becomes available in the future.
+Although not considered here, the formalism of \cref{S:formalism} is readily extendable to allow an analysis that includes spin degrees of freedom when such data become available.
+Our framework can also be applied to the analysis of other vector mesons, such as thfe analysis of $\Upsilon$ photoproduction data when it becomes available in the future.